girishakk/docitt/README.md

 ### Installation

-After installation of Node & npm should be able to run command after the installation procedure.
+The following command should be able to run after the installation to check current node and npm Version.

     $node --version
     v8.10.0